-As Third Space becomes the first London gym to open a dedicated hot yoga studio, we ask master trainer David Lefebvre Sell why working up a sweat appeals to so many.
+Third Space, the first London gym to open a dedicated hot yoga studio.
+We ask trainer David Lefebvre Sell why working up a sweat appeals to so many.

 How does the heat help?

 Hot yoga allows people to experience a slightly more intense practice than a regular class.
 It’s aimed at people who want to progress with their strength and flexibility.
 Our juniper log studio is heated to around 32 degrees, so it is pleasantly warm rather than stifflingly hot.
 The warmth allows the body to move a little more deeply into postures.
 Working in a heated room also elevates the heart rate and makes the body work harder.
 For many, just being in a hot room feels good, they actually like the sensation of sweating.
 I realise it’s not for everyone, but lots of people feel elated afterwards.

 A bikram yoga class is typically much hotter – around 40 degrees – and the sequence is the made up of same 26 gruelling postures.
 At Third Space we focus on making the experience more palatable.
 Our instructors offer a different sequence each time, based on the Vinyasa flow postures.
 We believe our method offers a more balanced and pleasurable workout than bikram.

 What are the physical benefits of hot yoga?

 Hot yoga, like all yoga, helps increase body strength and flexibility.
 However the heat is also known to aid relaxation, improve breathing (which helps conditions like asthma) and focus the mind, developing better mental concentration.